GetStream/javascript-beginner-guide/README.md

 ```

 2. Create a .env file at root level and another in the server folder
 3. Create an account on [Stream](https://getstream.io/try-for-free/).
-Get Started for Free with an Unlimited 30-Day Chat Messaging Trial.
+Get Started for Free with an Unlimited 30-Day Chat Messaging Trial
-4. Go to your Stream [Dashboard](https://dashboard.getstream.io/dashboard/v2/)
+4. Go to your Stream [Dashboard](https://dashboard.getstream.io/dashboard/v2/) to find your app key and secret
 5. Add your app key to the root .env file you created:
 ```javascript
 REACT_APP_KEY=your-app-key